"""Utility functions for site analysis.

 n_coord: Number(s) of coordinating atoms required for

-centre atoms.
-If a list is provided, it should have the same length as
+for all centre atoms.
+If a list is provided, it should have the

 Returns: